Zrald1/bugfixmcp/GITHUB_DETAILED_GUIDE.md

 1. Go to GitHub.com and sign in to your account
 2. Click on the "+" icon in the top-right corner and select "New repository"
 3. Fill in the repository details:
-   - Owner: Your GitHub username (gerald)
+   - Owner: Your GitHub username (Zrald1)
-   - Repository name: bug-finder-nextjs-mcp-server
+   - Repository name: bugfixmcp
    - Description: An MCP server that checks for 404 links in Next.js applications
    - Visibility: Public
    - Initialize this repository with: Do NOT check any of these options